stepleton/NeoWidEx/MANUAL.md

 creeping "backwards" across the surface.
 (Modular arithmetic is fun!)

-Either the existing contents of the disk data buffer or pseudorandom data (generated with the same algorithm used by [RANDOM FILL](#random-fill) can be written to blocks.
+Either the existing contents of the disk data buffer or pseudorandom data (generated with the same algorithm used by [RANDOM FILL](#star-random-fill) can be written to blocks.
 The user supplies the random seed for this generator before the procedure begins; the seed value `$FFFF` means use the current disk data buffer contents.
 In the pseudorandom data case, new data will be generated for each block.

-A with GREP BLOCKS, NeoWidEx allows the user to select the starting block of the exercise.
+As with [GREP BLOCKS](#star-grep-blocks), NeoWidEx allows the user to select the starting block of the exercise.
 The user can cancel the procedure by typing **Q**.
 By default, the exercise will not stop if an error occurs, but if the user opts for termination on error, NeoWidEx will remember both the address of the block that caused the error and the internal state of the pseudorandom data generator, allowing the exercise to continue in the same location where it previously failed.

-The user can direct EXERCISE DISK to write data using either the ProFile `Write` or `Write_Verify` commands. `Write_Verify` causes the drive to write, read, and check the data internally (much like EXERCISE DISK does).
+The user can direct EXERCISE DISK to write data using either the ProFile `Write` or `Write_Verify` commands. `Write_Verify` causes the drive controller to write, read, and check the data internally (much like EXERCISE DISK is doing external to the disk).

 NeoWidEx displays statistics of the exercise as it proceeds.
 Errors encountered during writes (or writes-with-verify) and errors encountered during reads are